 What Chicken Can I Use?

-The key to making this Thai peanut chicken salad in 15 minutes is using leftover shredded chicken.
+The key to making this Thai chicken salad in 15 minutes is using leftover shredded chicken.

 - Bake the chicken breast in the oven

-- You can also prepare marinated chicken to pack in even more flavor to the salad; like this slow cooked Thai chicken or lime cilantro grilled chicken.
+- You can also make marinated chicken to pack in even more flavor to the Thai chicken salad like these Thai chicken thighs in crock pot or grilled chicken thighs.